Subject Source: Lcnaf

 Overview Pueblo, Colorado's Jewish community really solidified in 1886 with the founding of the Hebrew Benevolent Union although Jews had been in Pueblo since the 1870s.
 The first congregation was started in 1895.
 In 1900, Temple Emanuel, a reform temple was built and the orthodox later incorporated as B'nai Jacob.
 In 1950, the United Hebrew Center was formed.
 Over the century a once sizable Jewish population has dwindled.
 Temple Emanuel still operates today with about 30 families....

 Overview Henry Roth moved to Pueblo, Colorado around 1896 with his wife Rose Schon Roth.
-Henry Roth joined the Pueblo Police Department until the 1930s and He carried badge No. 29.
+Henry Roth joined the Pueblo Police Department and carried badge No. 29.
 Hannah Roth, the daughter of Henry and Rose Roth, was born on Hester Street in New York and was young when the family moved to Pueblo.
-Hannah Roth married itinerant Hungarian cowboy Adolph Hausman and the couple moved to Vancouver, British Columbia, where their first child Harriett was born in 1913.
-Russian born Mandel...
+Hannah Roth married itinerant Hungarian cowboy Adolph Hausman and the couple moved to a lumber camp in British Columbia, where their first child Harriett was born in 1913.
+After a year in Canada, the family...

 Dates: between 1890-1976